lenartgolob/nepremicnine/README.md

 * Download the files of this project or `git clone https://github.com/lenartgolob/nepremicnine.git`
 * You must save the files in the htdocs file on the C: disk
 * Then you must import the file nepremicnine.sql to phpMyAdmin so the database is created
+* You can change the database configuration in the file database.php
 * After that you can access the website via link localhost/nepremicnine

 ## Database